December 23, 2023

 Updated January 18, 2024

 In the modern world, we rely heavily on electricity.
-At home, we run computers, TVs, washers, dryers, refrigerators, and other appliances every day.
-All these things are possible because of the many wires and cables that are going through our walls.
+At home, we run computers, TVs, washers, dryers, refrigerators, and other appliances daily.
+All these things are possible because of the many wires and cables going through our walls.
 These wires and cables carry the electricity to where we need it and help us live our daily lives.
-In this guide, we will be going over the eight main types of electrical wires and cables commonly found in residential homes.
-It is important to allow a trained electrician to do the wiring in your home to prevent injury and fires from occurring.
+This guide will review the eight main electrical wires and cables commonly found in residential homes.
+It is essential to allow a trained electrician to do the wiring in your home to prevent injury and fires from occurring.

 What Are Electrical Wires and Cables?

-Before we get into the different types of wiring, we must know what they consist of and what they do.
-Electrical wires are usually made from either copper or aluminum, both of which conduct electricity.
-Nonconductive plastic coatings insulate these.
-A cable consists of more than one wire housed together in a plastic coating/sheath, whereas a wire is a single unit.
-There are several types commonly found in your home.
+Before discussing the different types of wiring, we must understand their components and functions.
+Electrical wires typically consist of copper or aluminum, which conduct electricity.
+Nonconductive plastic coatings insulate these wires.
+A cable contains multiple wires housed in a plastic coating or sheath, while a wire is a single unit.
+Homes commonly have several types of wiring.

 Nonmetallic (NM) Cables

-Nonmetallic, or NM, cables are the most commonly found cables in modern homes, especially in drier locations.
-They are made up of three different types of wiring held together in a single sheath: one or more current-carrying wires, a neutral wire, and a ground wire.
+Nonmetallic, or NM, cables are the most commonly found in modern homes, which are significantly drier locations.
+They comprise three types of wiring in a single sheath: one or more current-carrying wires, a neutral wire, and a ground wire.
 You can use these for all your outlets, fixtures, and light switches.
 They are often color-coded to tell the difference between gauges and amps used.
-They are usually flat and tubular in shape and run all through your walls.
+They are usually flat and tubular and run through your walls.

 Armored Cables

-Armored cables (AC), also called BX wiring, are sometimes used when local codes prevent the use of NM cables.
-Flexible metal sheathes these wires, providing better protection, and they have been used since the early 1900s.
-However, buildings higher than three floors cannot use them, and they are also more expensive.
+Armored cables (AC), or BX wiring, are sometimes used when local codes prohibit NM cables.
+Flexible metal sheaths these wires, providing better protection.
+Electricians have used them since the early 1900s.
+However, builders cannot use them in buildings with more than three floors; they are also more expensive.

 Metal-Clad Cables